Latent Generative Modeling of Random Fields from Limited Training Data: Appendix

 The basis of the formulation is the definition of the cross-power spectral density (CPSD) function (the generalization of the covariance function to include a dependence on frequency, $n$) describing $W$,

-where $S_{11}$ is the auto spectral density of the $W_1$ turbulence component and $\text{Coh}$ is the coherence function, as defined in Equation \ref{eq:coherence_function}, using decay coefficients $c = [3, 3, 0.5]$.
+where $S_{11}$ is the auto spectral density of the $W_1$ turbulence component and $\text{Coh}$ is the coherence function, as defined in Equation \ref{eq:coherence_function}.
 A suitable definition of $S_{11}$ for modeling turbulence is given as follows

 where $\lambda_1 = 6.868$ and $\sigma_{1}^2$ and $L_1$ are the variance and integral length scale of $W_1$, given by

 The spectral representation method (SRM) was employed to generate samples of $W_1$ using an open-source implementation in \texttt{UQpy} \citep{olivier2020uqpy}.
 SRM is a classical framework for simulating random processes and fields that uses the fact that a zero-mean, stationary stochastic process with known CPSD can be approximated by a finite series representation of cosine terms with random phase angles \citep{DEODATIS2025110522}.
 To apply the SRM, a CPSD matrix, $\mathbf{S}^{CP} \in \mathbf{R}^{N_{x_2} \times N_{x_3} \times N_{f}}$, must be assembled by evaluating the CPSD in Equation \ref{eq:cpsd} on a spatial and frequency discretization.
 A $10 \times 10$ uniformly spatial grid across $x_2 \in [0, 100]$ m and $x_3 \in [H_{min}, 100]$ m was used, where $H_{min}=1$ to avoid numerical issues due to Equation \ref{eq:wind_mean} for $x_3 \leq z_0$.
 A grid of $N_f = 128$ uniform points for $f \in [0, 3.0]$ Hz was used to discretize frequency ($\Delta_f = 3.0 / N_f$).
 Following \cite{CARASSALE2006323}, this choice of frequency discretization simulates $T=1/\Delta_f = 42.5$ seconds with $N_t = 2 \times N_f = 256$ time steps.
 Sparse measurement data was simulated for the example by keeping every third vertical column of sensors, starting at $x_2=0$ m, filtering data from $60$ total grid points (see Figure \ref{fig:windExample} a).
 A Python implementation of the above procedure is included in the code repository for the paper.